 “Availability Bonus” means, for any Applicable Period, an amount equal to (i) the number of whole one-half percent (.5%) increments by which the Actual Availability Percentage for such Applicable Period exceeded ninety-seven and one-half percent (97.50%) times (ii) $_________.

-“Availability Damages” means, for any Applicable Period, an amount equal to (i) the number of whole one-half percent (.5%) increments by which ninety-two and one-half percent (92.50%) exceeded the Actual Availability Percentage for such Applicable Period times (ii) $_______.
+“Availability Damages” means, for any Applicable Period, an amount equal to (i) the number of whole one-half percent (.5%) increments by which Actual Availability Percentage for such Applicable Period was less than ninety-two and one-half percent (92.50%) times (ii) $_______..

+“Base MMBtu” shall have the meaning set forth in Section 9.4(e).

 “Billing Report” means, for a Month and for the Facility, a report prepared by Operator pursuant to Article 8 which shall set forth all amounts reasonably and properly incurred by Operator in the performance of the Services and its obligations under this Agreement during that Month for that Facility and which shall include all amounts reasonably and properly incurred by Operator in respect of the employment of O&M Employees and Subcontractors performing the Services.